DylanMeeus/springboot_jwt_blog/_posts/2012-11-09-hello-world.markdown

   mail: matias.woloski@qraftlabs.com
 ---

 Hello, we are [qraftlabs][], a group of people who value quality crafted software.
-We love to share what we do with the community, so this space will serve that purpose!
+We love to share what we do with the community.
+Hopefully this space will serve that purpose!

 [qraftlabs]: http://qraftlabs.com "quality and craft"